attdevsupport/API-Platform/Speech/Csharp/app1/README.txt

 * For more information contact developer.support@att.com<mailto:developer.support@att.com>
 ******************************************************************************************

-  AT&T API Samples - Speech app 1
+  AT&T API Platform Samples - Speech app 1
  --------------------------------

 This application allows the user to send an audio file for speech to text